dof-studio/freechoice/README.md

 # Choice version
 We personally recommend to use `6.x` versions.
 We strongly recommend to replace the resources of screenshots of buttons by the one shown on your device.

+# We provide a free Excel bypassing tool
+Always opening an excel when files are saved?
+Let's use `EmptyPP.exe` to trick it!

 # We provide free data pre-processing tools
 We provide a `R` processing tools that can automatically clear and sort the data.